GUIDE 2025

 3. What would be your process for writing a literature review?

-• Keeping the review focused on the area of interest.
+• Focusing on the topic: Keep the review aligned with the area of interest.

 4. What resources would you consult to obtain information about an obscure medical topic?